wurin7i/waini/README.md

 ## Prerequisites

-- Docker (swarm mode) and Docker Compose installed on your system.
-- `make` installed on your system.
 - Basic understanding of API Gateway concepts and Docker.
+- Docker (swarm mode) and Docker Compose and `make` installed on your system.
+  If these are not prepared yet, refer to the [System Preparation](#system-preparation) section for guidance.

 ## Getting Started